julianogm/julianogm/README.md

-- Working with RoR and AWS
+- Solving problems and turning ideas into code.

 ---